 Since 2010, Ed has served as Publisher at the digital-native start-up New Street, which takes up about 25% of his time.
-The balance of his days he gives to his own writing and to a bit of ghosting when the need arises.
-As of summer 2017, New Street has some 86 titles in print in various formats: digital, paper, and audio.
+At the moment, New Street has some 86 titles in print in various formats: digital, paper, and audio.
 Imprints include New Street Nautical Audio.

 Ed is an avid sailor, a former board member of The Hudson River Sloop Clearwater and other sailing/environmental organizations, and a founding member – along with Stewart Brand and John Perry Barlow – of The Long Now Foundation.
 He is also a member of PEN American Center and The National Arts Club.